Caterina-wolf/Integration_HLA_AnyLogic/README.md

-## User guide of a distributed system based on the communication protocol HLA, to permit exchange of data between simulations.
+## User guide of a distributed system based on the communication protocol HLA to permit exchange of data between simulations.

 #### HLA